Up to seven meetings per year, organised by EASP members, can be sponsored.

 - The meeting should be attractive to members of the Association (such that Association funds are being used for the benefit of its members).
 This is why at least 50 % of those persons attending meetings sponsored by the EASP should be members of the Association.
 We also place great value on the full inclusion of PhD students, who should be allowed to participate actively in the meeting.

 - There should be sufficient time before the meetings for their existence to be advertised to the membership through the pages of the Bulletin (thereby allowing members to submit abstracts, apply for travel money, etc.).
 This is why there are strict deadlines for applying for financial support (see below).

 - The meetings should not, in principle, be part of a continuing series, each of which requires support from the Association (to avoid the annual budget for supporting meetings being committed in advance, and thereby leaving no scope for supporting new activities).
 The Executive Committee recognises that this criterion could undermine attempts to establish networks of researchers drawn from different European countries, and will therefore try to exercise discretion in applying this criterion.
 However, applicants who are planning a meeting that is part of an ongoing series should not assume that because one of the previous meetings in that series received financial support.
 Any future meeting in the same series will also be supported.

 - The amount of financial support is a maximum of 8.000 EUR per meeting.

-- At least 50 % of the participants at the meeting are members of the association.
+- At least 50 % of participants at the meeting must be EASP members.

-- The meeting should include a minimum of 20 participants (there is no maximum number).
+- The meeting should include a minimum of 20 participants (there is no maximum).